-Kiasma is a home of contemporary art where everyone is welcome.
+Kiasma is a contemporary art museum located in Helsinki, Finland.
+Kiasma is part of the Finnish National Gallery.
 One of the leading museums of contemporary art in the Nordic region, Kiasma delights and provokes, impresses, surprises and entertains.

-The mission of Kiasma is to publicise and collect art of our time.
+The museum showcases and collects art of our time.
 It seeks to make contemporary art accessible to as large an audience as possible and thereby to offer people new experiences and new perspectives on life.
 Kiasma is the perfect place to enjoy and experience art.